ellysh/l2bot/README.txt

 LAUNCHING
 ---------

+NB: Bots of L2Bot project is not executable exe files!
+All of them have been implemented as AutoIt scripts with au3 filename extension.
+You must run these scripts.

 To start L2Bot work perform next actions:

 1. Launch your Lineage 2 client in window mode (press Alt+Enter to do it) and start game with your character.